A Much Needed Dresser Update

 Originally when I got it it was stained wood and pretty beat up.
 I didn’t feel like stripping it and re-staining it because I wasn’t into wood back then so I decided to paint it off white and antique it (photo below) I was ssso in LOVE with it at first and honestly it totally matched my house because, I was obsessed with shabby chic.
 Since I started this blog I’ve slowly found that I love a cleaner modern look.
 Now I look back at this dresser and wonder what was I thinking when I painted it??! 🙈😬 It’s not the worst but, the dirty look isn’t something I’m drawn to anymore.

 As you can see the paint has wore off quite a bit and I feel like overtime the antique glaze worsened and turned blotchy.
 LOL😂 or maybe my eyes finally opened to what it really looked like the whole time 😂🙈!
-Do you ever feel like you put some much time into a project and you LOVE IT just because you put so much work into it!
+Do you ever feel like you put so much time into a project and you LOVE IT just because you put so much work into it!
 Then overtime you forget how much time was put into it and you get over the look! 😬😬 This dresser would probably fall into that category.

 DIY CHALK PAINT IN THREE MINUTES